20 Shoulder Length Hairstyles for Thin Fine Hair: Fuller Styles That Don’t Fall Flat

 12. Romantic Loose Waves

 Loose waves are a great “special but still easy” style for shoulder length hair.
 The volume sits through the sides, so fine hair looks wider and softer.
 Ask for minimal layering and keep the ends healthy.
-A heat protectant adds shine.
+A good heat protectant makes a real difference here — the Moroccanoil Treatment Original has been my go-to before any heat styling, and the shine payoff is genuinely noticeable.

 13. Simple Shoulder-Length Cut